uulm-mrm/aduulm-stonesoup/README.md

 ## Citation
 If you find this repository useful in your research, please consider citing our work.
-*[The BibTeX entry will be updated upon acceptance of our FUSION 2025 paper.]*
+*[The BibTeX entry will be updated if our FUSION 2025 paper is accepted.]*

 ```
 @misc{aduulmstonesoup2025,